TaitoUnited/data-pipeline-template/scripts/taito/CONFIGURATION.md

 > If CI/CD tests fail on certificate error during the first CI/CD run, just retry the CI/CD run.
 Certificate manager probably had not retrieved the certificate yet.

 > If you have some trouble creating an environment, you can destroy it by running `taito env destroy:dev` and then try again with `taito env apply:dev`.

 * [ ] All done

-## Blog example

-The project template comes with a blog implementation that includes examples for web user interface, REST, GraphQL, database, files, background jobs, real-time notifications, pdf printing, etc. Once you don't need the examples anymore, just remove everything related to `blog` and use the `taito dep check` command to prune unused dependencies from `package.json` files.
-NOTE: Many of the `devDependencies` and `~` references are actually in use even if reported unused by the tool.
-But all unused `dependencies` may usually be removed from package.json.

-The client GUI uses [Material-UI](https://material-ui-next.com/) component library by default.
-It's a good match with the [react-admin](https://github.com/marmelab/react-admin) GUI, but please consider also other alternatives based on customer requirements.
-For example [Semantic UI React](https://react.semantic-ui.com/), [React Bootstrap](https://react-bootstrap.github.io/) and [Elemental](http://elemental-ui.com/) are also good alternatives.

-* [ ] All done